How to Avoid Common Business Loan Scams

 1. Be Wary of Scammers Pretending to Be a Trusted Source

 Imitating a trusted authority figure, like a soldier or a police officer, is an age-old tactic of a scammer.
 Modern business loan scammers often pretend to be from the Social Security Administration or the IRS.
 Alternatively, they may even make up an official-sounding name or pretend to work for a company you know.
-Don’t be fooled by these tactics; and if you’re not sure, seek verification.
+Don’t be fooled by these tactics; and if you’re not sure, seek verification from a trusted source.

 2. If You’re Unsure, Take Your Time

 Scammers often try to pressure you into acting immediately.
 Their goal is to force you into a bad decision without giving you time to think.
-Instead, take your time and end your first conversation without making any firm commitments.
+Even if you’re in a cash flow crunch, take your time and end your first conversation without making any firm commitments.

 This way, you have time to do your research or solicit advice.
 Even if it’s not a scam, there’s no harm in taking a day or two, talking to a trusted colleague, and/or looking for a second opinion before making a decision that might cost you.